richmans/droids/Readme.md

 The --mymac parameter allows you to override the detection in this situation.

 The droids_demo contains a very very very simple simulation of a CTF host.
 It uses inetd to run a http and echo service.
+The services on ports 9 and 10 are used for testing the service-wrapper.
 It also runs tcpdump to capture all packets.
 You can inspect the workings of these services in `service_cgi.py` and `service_echo.py`.
 The tcpdump process is started from `service_run.sh`